IRB Review Categories and Definitions

 Review Categories

 The IRB, not the researcher, determines the review category.
 This page is provided as a reference.
+No work with human subjects may start until an IRB determination or approval is recieved.
 Questions?
 Contact the IRB Coordinator at siuhsc@siu.edu or 618-453-4534.

 Exempt Categories